-Generally, this privilege creates honest, truthful communication between clients and their attorneys without facing concerns over other parties obtaining the information.
-This privileged information helps criminal defense attorneys form a criminal defense strategy in the best interest of their clients.
+Generally, this privilege creates honest, truthful communication between clients and their attorneys.
+Privileged information helps criminal defense attorneys form a criminal defense strategy in the best interest of their clients.

 In many situations, a criminal defense attorney might also:

 Defense attorneys will also inform clients about the prosecution's case so that the defendant knows what kinds of evidence they need to produce.
 For example, suppose that Dennis has been charged with conspiracy to commit armed robbery.
-Dennis' attorney could tell him:
+Dennis's attorney could tell him:

-"Dennis, you're being charged with conspiracy to commit armed robbery.
-This means that you're being charged with planning with at least one other person to commit armed robbery and have taken steps to achieve this goal.
-In speaking with the assistant district attorney about your case, I now know that they plan on showing that you purchased a gun after talking with Frank and George.
-They claim that your talk with Frank and George was to plan the armed robbery and that your purchase of the gun was in furtherance of this crime.
-Now, do you have anything to tell me about your purchase of the gun or your talk with Frank and George?"
+Dennis, you're being charged with conspiracy to commit armed robbery.
+This means you're being charged with planning with at least one other person) to commit armed robbery.
+It also means you have taken steps to achieve this goal.
+In speaking with the assistant district attorney about your case, I now know they plan on showing that you purchased a gun after talking with Frank and George.
+They claim that you talked with Frank and George to plan the armed robbery.
+They also claim that your purchase of the gun was in furtherance of this crime.
+Now, do you have anything to tell me about your purchase of the gun or your talk with Frank and George?

-Suppose Daniel has this information.
+Suppose Dennis has this information.
 Since he has it, he will be in a better position to give the defense attorney the story that explains the gun purchase.
 For example, Dennis could have bought the gun to defend himself from Frank and George, who said they would hurt him if he didn't participate in the discussed armed robbery.
 Then, the purchase of the gun wouldn't be in furtherance of the crime.

 Preserving Your Case for Appeal

-Learn More About Legal Defenses from an Attorney
+Learn More About Legal Defenses From an Attorney

 Start learning more today by contacting an experienced criminal defense lawyer near you.